 Two-Two Part Analysis

-In this GMAT preparation tips, we have taken each component - Verbal, Quantitative and Analytical Writing and Integrated Reasoning separately and provided tips to help your performance in the exam.
+In this article we have taken each component - Verbal, Quantitative and Analytical Writing and Integrated Reasoning separately and provided tips to help your performance in the exam.

 Tips to crack:

-Create a template for your essay: This is one of the fast tricks to writing your essays fast and without mistakes.
-Make drafts of the essays and choose the draft, which is the most feasible for you.
+Create a template for your essay: This is one of the tricks to writing your essays fast and without mistakes.
+Make drafts of the essays and choose the draft that is the most feasible for you.

 Write sample essays: Practice writing as many as many sample essays as possible.
 Here are the tips to consider: